CartoDB/mobile-sdk/doc/getting_started.md

 5) Initialize the mobile map

   The map object needs a default map source in order to initialize.
 There are several requirements for this to work properly.

-- Replace `YOUR_LICENSE_KEY` with your CARTO Mobile license key.
-For this you need to register your app in your CARTO web account, under **API keys** section.
+  - Replace `YOUR_LICENSE_KEY` with your [Mobile Apps and API Key](/docs/carto-engine/mobile-sdk/mobile-apps-and-api-keys/#mobile-apps-and-api-keys)

   - Define the first layer of the map, which will be the basemap layer.
 This is a vector map layer, which requires that you load and define styles in the assets of this layer.
-You can also add other map layers once a basemap is configured.
+You can also add other map layers once a basemap is configured

+### Example - Android Request

 The following example shows the complete request for initializing your Android mobile map.